Board of Directors

 Most Reverend Bishop Daniel (Danny) Meagher

 Bishop Daniel is an auxiliary bishop of Sydney.
-He was ordinated a priest on 22 July 1995 at St Mary’s Cathedral and studied for two years at the Gregorian Pontifical University in Rome, obtaining a Licentiate in Fundamental Theology.
+He was ordained a priest on 22 July 1995 at St Mary’s Cathedral and studied for two years at the Gregorian Pontifical University in Rome, obtaining a Licentiate in Fundamental Theology.
 Bishop Daniel was appointed Director of Catechesis for World Youth Day from 2006-2008.
 He has also served as Director of Mission for Catholic Care and as Director of Formation in the Permanent Diaconate program.
 Bishop Daniel was as Administrator of Sacred Heart Cathedral in Broken Hill in the Diocese of Wilcannia-Forbes from 2012-2014.
 He took up an appointment as Rector of the Seminary of the Good Shepherd from 2015-2020 and in 2021, and served as Administrator of All Hallows in Five Dock.
 On 18 November 2021, Pope Francis appointed him a bishop as Titular Bishop of Pocofelto and an auxiliary bishop of the Archdiocese of Sydney.

 Vince Graham AM